rubenwardy/minetest_modding_book/_en/players/chat_complex.md

 `ChatCmdBuilder.new(name, setup_func, def)` creates a new chat command called `name`.
-It then calls the function passed to it (`setup_func`), which then creates sub commands.
-Each `cmd:sub(route, func)` is a sub command.
+It then calls the function passed to it (`setup_func`), which then creates subcommands.
+Each `cmd:sub(route, func)` is a subcommand.

-A sub command is a particular response to an input param.
-When a player runs the chat command, the first sub command that matches their input will be run, and no others.
+A subcommand is a particular response to an input param.
+When a player runs the chat command, the first subcommand that matches their input will be run, and no others.
 If no subcommands match, then the user will be told of the invalid syntax.
 For example, in the above code snippet if a player types something of the form `/sethp username 12` then the function passed